Good Reductions of Shimura Varieties of Hodge Type in Arbitrary Unramified Mixed Characteristic, Part II

-{\bf (iv)} In [Va1] it is proved that Theorem 1.5 and Theorem 1.6 (a) to (c) hold provided $p>3$.
+{\bf (iv)} In [Va1] it is proved that Theorem 1.5, Theorem 1.6 (a) to (c), Theorem 1.7 (a), and a weaker form of Theorem 1.7 (b) hold provided $p\ge 5$.

-{\bf (v)} See [Va3, Thm.
-1.3] and [Va6, Thm.
+{\bf (v)} See [VZ, Cors.
+5 and 30] and [Va7, Thm.
 1.3] for two corrections to [Va1] in connection to (iv).
 More precisely:

 $\bullet$ the original argument of Faltings in [Va1, Subsubsect.
-3.2.17, Step B, last paragraph] was incorrect and this has been corrected by [Va3, Prop.
-4.1];
+3.2.17, Step B, last paragraph] and of Faltings and Chai in [FC, top of p.
+184] were incorrect and they have been corrected by [Va3, Prop.
+4.1] and by [VZ, Sect.
+5] (respectively);

-$\bullet$ the proof of Theorem 1.6 (a) for $p>3$ and for the cases when $G_{1,\dbC}^{\ad}$ has simple factors isomorphic to $\pmb{\text{PGL}}_{pm}$ for some $m\in\dbN$ was partially incorrect in [Va1]; this has been corrected by [Va6, Thm.
-1.3] (cf. [Va6, Appendix, E.3]).
+$\bullet$ the proof of Theorem 1.6 (a) for $p\ge 5$ and for the cases when $G_{1,\dbC}^{\ad}$ has simple factors isomorphic to $\pmb{\text{PGL}}_{pm}$ for some $m\in\dbN^{\ast}$ was partially incorrect in [Va1]; this has been corrected by [Va7, Thm.
+1.3] (cf. [Va7, Appendix, E.3]).

-{\bf (vi)} In [Va6] it is proved that Theorems 1.5 and 1.6 (a) hold provided $(G_1,\scrX_1)$ is a unitary Shimura pair.
+{\bf (vi)} In [Va7] it is proved that Theorems 1.5 and 1.6 (a) hold provided $(G_1,\scrX_1)$ is a unitary Shimura pair.

-{\bf (vii)} Theorem 1.6 (d) is only a direct consequence of previous results of Morita and Paugam (see [Mo] and [Pa]) and us (see [Va5] and [Va6]).
+{\bf (vii)} Theorem 1.6 (d) is only a direct consequence of the previous results [Mo], [Pa], [Va6,7], and [Lee].

-{\bf (viii)} In [Va8] it is shown that Kottwitz's result (see (iii)) holds even if $p=2$.
+{\bf (viii)} In [Va12,13] it is shown that Kottwitz's result (see (iii)) holds even if $p=2$.

-{\bf (ix)} In [Va9] it is proved that Theorems 1.5 and 1.6 hold if $p>2$ and if the adjoint Shimura pair $(G^{\ad},\scrX^{\ad})$ has compact factors.
+{\bf (ix)} In [Va15] it is proved that Theorems 1.5 and 1.7 hold if the adjoint Shimura pair $(G^{\ad},\scrX^{\ad})$ has compact factors.

-{\bf (x)} A 10 pages note of Kisin claims Theorem 1.6 (a) for $p>2$ (see Kisin's home page at U of Chicago).
-This note does not bring any new conceptual ideas to [Va1], [Va6], [Va7], and [Va9].
-In fact, the note is only a variation of [Va1], [Va6], [Va7], and [Va9].
-This variation is made possible due to recent advances in the theory of crystalline representations achieved by Fontaine, Breuil, Berger, and Kisin.
-The note also claims (without any details) that in the definition of $\scrN$ in the property 1.5 (i) one does not need to take the normalization.
+{\bf (x)} In [Ki3] it is claimed that Theorems 1.5, 1.6 (a), and 1.7 hold if either $p>2$ or $p=2$ and a very technical condition holds (strictly speaking, [Ki3] works with a weaker form of Proposition 1.4 (ii)).
+The paper [Ki3] does not bring any new conceptual ideas to [Va1,7,11,12] (being in fact only a variation of the ideas of loc. cit.).
+This variation was made possible due to advances in the theory of crystalline representations achieved by Fontaine, Breuil, Berger, and Kisin (see [Ki1,2], etc.).

-{\bf 1.8.
-On the strategy to prove Theorems 1.5 and 1.6.} Theorem 1.6 is a direct consequence of Theorem 1.5 and of the methods developed in [Va1] to [Va6].
-Thus we will detail here only on the strategy to prove Theorem 1.5.
+{\bf 1.9.
+On the strategy to prove 1.5 and 1.6.} Main Theorems A and B are direct consequences of (the proof of) Theorem 1.5 and of the methods developed in [Va1--13].
+Thus we will detail here only on the new strategy to prove Theorem 1.5.